bheiles/AtlasVis/readme.md

 2. Double-click the executable file and follow the installation instructions
 3. Run the app named AtlasVis from the Windows startup panel

+## Requirements
+The associated dataset being quite large and expensive to load, it is recommended that a powerful enough computer is used.
+This app was tested on an Intel i9 @2.90GHz, with 128Go ram and a GTX1090 graphics card.
+Mimimum amount of  memory recommended is 64Go.

 ## Associated dataset
 The associated dataset are available at this [link](https://surfdrive.surf.nl/files/index.php/s/l5hS19lQxbqA5vf) during the whole review process and will be made available to the public using a Zenodo repository upon publication.
 1. "Density.mat" : a matrix file containing density of microbubbles